amritatwal/bbc-task/README.md

 ## How to run

 1. Clone the repository
+2. Run `npm install`
-2. Open a terminal and run `nc -l -p 5250` to simulate connection to a CasparCG server
+3. Open a terminal and run `nc -l -p 5250` to simulate connection to a CasparCG server

 ### Launching the web client